KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### More Connections Made

 My writing has begun to attract a community of fans.
 During the conference, I had a noticeable uptick in compliments about my blog posts:
-* Eric Matthew saw my recent Southwest Headquarters Tour blog post and thought it sounded like something I would write before he knew it was mine. :)
+* Eric Matthes saw my recent Southwest Headquarters Tour blog post and thought it sounded like something I would write before he knew it was mine. :)
 * Keith Murray revealed that as a Director of Python discord and Python subreddit moderator, he had directly witnessed the positive impact of my writing on underrepresented individuals
 * Jeremy Tanner sought me out to thank me for my writing and told me it is a resource shared among community members
 * Paul Everitt expressed his appreciation that I am not a "normie"